kjenney/gitops-local-with-cloud-infra/README.md

 # gitops-local-with-cloud-infra
-Local K8S that provisions infrastructure on a cloud provider
+Local K8S that provisions infrastructure on a cloud provider that supports a Database API

 ## Chosen Tools